jufis/docker/docs/docker-installation.md

 #Quick guide on installing docker

 I am assuming a linux fedora 20 64bit as a test bed here.
+This setup doesn't provide any guarantee securities use [docker security link](docker-security.md) to improove security dramatically.

 Run the following commands to install docker: